FC Barcelona: Sergio Busquets takes a big step in his recovery

-The Barcelona midfielder Sergio Busquets, that this Saturday, against him Atlético de Madrid, had to retire with a facial contusion and a maxillary fissure for which he had to be hospitalized, he did specific recovery work this Sunday at the Joan Gamper Sports City.
+The Barcelona midfielder Sergio Busquets, that this Saturday, against him Atletico Madrid, had to retire with a facial contusion and a maxillary fissure for which he had to be hospitalized, he did specific recovery work this Sunday at the Joan Gamper Sports City.

 The rest of the staff also went to the facilities of Sant Joan Despí, although the starters against Atlético did recovery work, as is usual the days after a game, and the rest of the players exercised at greater intensity.